cojurongbe333/Chan-Ultimate-Pandas-Guide/04-optimization-performance/README.md

 ### 🤖 The Cost of Convenience

 Pandas is user-friendly by design.
 But not all features are equal in speed or efficiency:
--	Operations like .apply() and .iterrows() are flexible but often slow.
+-	Operations like '.apply()' and '.iterrows()' are flexible but often slow.
 -	Copying data unnecessarily can waste memory and processing time.
 -	Chained indexing can trigger hidden performance (and correctness) issues.